 The next popular question-challenge of every presentation maker – is how to create attractive visuals if you are not a designer.

-The trick is to replace text information by some graphical form.
+The trick is to replace text information with some graphical form.

 Slide Design Visuals Types

-The typical visuals you can consider to use are:
+The typical visuals you can consider using are: